mrpaulphan/idm232/docs/assignments/assignment-02.md

 ### Requirements

-- Create a screen with a form where you can add all the required fields needed for a recipe and store it in your recipe table.
+- Create a screen (create recipe page) with a form where you can add all the required fields needed for a recipe and store it in your recipe table.
-- Create a screen that will fetch all of the recipes from the database.
+- Create a screen (list recipes page) that will fetch all of the recipes from the database.
 It does not need to output every column.
 It just needs to display data in some way.
-- Create a screen that will allow you to edit existing information from a database and modify
+- Create a screen (edit existing recipe page) that will allow you to edit existing recipe from a database and modify it.
 - Upload your up to date code to github
 - Push your code to production (Bluehost)